-How to Use Beacons to Promote Your Business
+How to send Beacons to promote your business

 For example, imagine you are a local restaurant owner located centrally within a popular shopping district.

-One afternoon you are looking out of your front window and notice a large amount of people strolling around.
+One afternoon you are looking out of your front window and notice a large number of people strolling around.

 Being a savvy business owner that has already set up an Eddystone Beacon and is a member of Couptontools mobile marketing software,

-You quickly create a coupon for Buy One Get One Free appetizers and use proximity marketing to send the coupon to every person that comes within 50 metres of you store.
+You quickly create a coupon for Buy One Get One Free appetizer and use proximity marketing to send the coupon to every person that comes within 50 meters of your store.

 Within 30 minutes, there is a line at your hostess station as customers wait to be seated.